Zahra Mansoor

 My DPhil research explored the role of financial and non-financial incentives in improving frontline staff performance in collaboration with the Education and Agriculture department in Punjab, Pakistan:

-“Making Recognition Matter: A Field Experiment on Recognition Rewards for Public School Teachers”
+“Making Recognition Rewards Count: A Field Experiment on Recognition Rewards for Public School Teachers” (new version coming soon)

 “Rules versus Discretion: Experimental Evidence on Incentives for Public Extension Staff" (with Garance Genicot and Ghazala Mansuri) (new version coming soon)